 Examples of issues could be:

-A Vulnerability Assessment is what you would start with if you have never had any security testing services.
+A Vulnerability Assessment is what you would start with if you have never undertaken any security testing.
 It’s the first step on your security testing journey and can be used to identify the immediate risks to your business, allowing you to take action to remediate quickly.

 According to research from Sophos, a device connected to the internet was attacked within 52 seconds of going live.
 These attacks will start with essentially an automated malicious vulnerability scan, which are constantly run against internet IP addresses looking for known weaknesses in any infrastructure detected.
 Therefore, you must be running your own to ensure no gaps are available to be exploited.